Surgical Services at Valley Hospital Medical Center

 Valley Hospital Medical Center offers surgery using minimally invasive, robotic-assisted and standard procedures.
 The hospital features spacious, private surgical units with advanced medical technology.

-Surgeons at the hospital provide a wide range of surgical procedures.
-These include:
+Surgeons at the hospital provide a wide range of surgical procedures, including:

 - Abdominal surgery